If you’re a writer, or even if you’re a liberal arts student looking for the best laptop for school, you’ve come to the right place.

 CPU: 8th-generation Intel Core i5-i7 | Graphics: Intel UHD Graphics 620 | RAM: 8GB-16GB | Screen: 12.3-inch, 2,736 x 1,824 PixelSense display | Storage: 128GB-1TB SSD

-When you’re going to an event or you’re traveling, you’re going to want to get your writing done on a device that’s both lightweight and capable.
-And, the Surface Pro 6 is the best laptop for writing on the go.
-It rocks the latest quad-core Intel processors and plenty of memory in a form factor that is intensely portable.
-It’s just a shame that you have to buy the keyboard separately.
-But, hey that’s what bundles are for, right?
+If you’re going to an event or traveling, you’ll want to get your writing done on a device that’s both lightweight and capable.
+And, the Surface Pro 6 is the best laptop for writing on the move.
+With the latest quad-core processors from Intel and plenty of RAM, you won’t be held back by the hardware.
+It’s just a shame that you have to buy the keyboard separately – but it’s still worth your time.

 Read the full review: Microsoft Surface Pro 6

 CPU: Dual-core Intel Core i5 | Graphics: Intel UHD Graphics 617 | RAM: 8GB – 16GB | Screen: 13.3-inch, 2,560 x 1,600 Retina display (backlit LED, IPS) | Storage: 128GB – 1.5TB PCIe 3.0 SSD | Dimensions: 11.97 x 8.36 x 0.61 inches (30.41 x 21.24 x 1.56cm; W x D x H)